 - Proposals should specify the significance of the student's contributions to the faculty mentor's research program.

 - The student should be able to demonstrate an understanding of her/his role in the proposed project.

 - Proposals should include a clear and convincing statement of the benefits to the student(s) involved in the proposed work.

 - Additional consideration will be offered to those faculty mentors who have sought funding for related research through the Lenfest Summer Grant program or from outside funding agencies.

 Duration of Projects:

 Summer projects may include up to ten weeks of work.
 The project may not begin before the end of spring term, nor be continued beyond the first day of fall term classes.
+Please see the eligibility requirements below.
 Funding for additional supplies needed for the project may be requested from the Department Head or in the Lenfest Summer Grant proposal.